server-os/server-image/man/usr/share/man/man8/piadm.8.md

         - A directory structure in a format used by loader(7).

-        - The SmartOS `unix` kernel
+        - The ServerOS `unix` kernel

-        - The SmartOS boot archive containing kernel modules, libraries, commands, and more.
+        - The ServerOS boot archive containing kernel modules, libraries, commands, and more.

         - A manifest and hash.

         - A file containing the PI-stamp.

-    The SmartOS loader(7) will find a path to a Platform Image on the bootable ZFS pool, and will load `unix` and then the boot archive.
+    The ServerOS loader(7) will find a path to a Platform Image on the bootable ZFS pool, and will load `unix` and then the boot archive.

     Platform images are supplied by either a gzipped tarball containing the